OHDSI/Atlas/README.md

   ];

 ```
-* Now Geospacial features should be available on the Cohort's Report page and the Person Profile page
+* Now Geo spatial features should be available on the Cohort's Report page and the Person Profile page

 ## Dependencies